joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/10/travel/american-revolution-bars-places-to-drink.html

 **Visiting a Soldier’s Funeral in Ukraine**\
-`Our reporter Kim Barker visits a church in Lviv, Ukraine, that holds military funerals at the same time each day.`\
+`The New York Times reporter Kim Barker visited a church in Lviv, Ukraine, that holds military funerals at the same time each day.`\
 https://www.nytimes.com/video/world/100000010854469/visiting-a-soldiers-funeral-in-ukraine.html

 **In a New Memoir, Laverne Cox Takes on Her Demons**\